knah/VRCMods/README.md

 ## Installation
 To install these mods, you will need to install [MelonLoader](https://discord.gg/2Wn3N2P) (discord link, see \#how-to-install).
-Then, you will have to put mod .dll files in the `Mods` folder of your game directory
+Then, you will have to put mod .dll files from [releases](https://github.com/knah/VRCMods/releases) into the `Mods` folder of your game directory

 ## Building
 To build these, drop required libraries (found in `<vrchat instanll dir>/MelonLoader/Managed` after melonloader installation, list found in `Directory.Build.props`) into Libs folder, then use your IDE of choice to build.